 What is Dietary Fiber?

 Dietary fiber, also called roughage, is derived from plant foods that your body cannot absorb or digest as it does fats and carbohydrates.
-When you consume insoluble fiber, your body uses it to increase stool bulk, which is useful for normalizing bowel movements.
-Soluble fiber helps lower blood glucose levels by slowing the absorption of sugar and also helps lower blood cholesterol levels by reducing LDL or “bad” cholesterol in the body.
-Some studies show that maintaining a this type of diet also helps reduce blood pressure and inflammation.
+When you consume insoluble fiber, your body uses it to increase the bulk of your stool.
+This is beneficial for normalizing bowel movements.
+Soluble fiber helps lower blood glucose levels by slowing the absorption of sugar.
+Soluble fiber also helps lower blood cholesterol levels by reducing LDL or “bad” cholesterol in the body.
+Some studies show that maintaining this type of diet also helps reduce blood pressure and inflammation.
 Foods that contain these types of fiber include:

 - Fruits and vegetables